A Multimodal Approach to Alzheimer's Diagnosis: Geometric Insights from Cube Copying and Cognitive Assessments: Methods

 Model selection was based on validation performance, with the optimal model defined as the one achieving the highest macro-F1 score.
 This criterion is particularly suitable in the presence of class imbalance.
-For evaluation, we report standard classification metrics including F1 score, area under the ROC curve (AUC), and accuracy.
-Metrics are computed with respect to the positive class, and special attention is given to AUC due to the imbalanced label distribution.
-AUC is a robust measure of discriminative ability, reflecting the model’s capacity to distinguish between impaired and non-impaired cases across a range of thresholds.
+For evaluation, we report standard classification metrics including accuracy, F1 score, area under the receiver operating characteristic curve (AUROC), area under the precision-recall curve (AUPRC), precision, recall, and balanced accuracy.
+Metrics are computed with respect to the positive class, and particular emphasis is placed on AUROC and AUPRC because they provide robust assessments under class imbalance.
+AUROC reflects the model’s ability to distinguish between AD and non-AD cases across varying decision thresholds, whereas AUPRC is especially informative when positive examples are relatively scarce.
+Statistical significance of pairwise model comparisons was further evaluated using paired \textit{t}-tests and Kolmogorov–Smirnov (KS) tests, with the resulting \textit{p}-values summarized in Tables~\ref{tab:ttest_pred_multimodal}–\ref{tab:ks_gnn_architecture_comparison} of the Supplementary Material \ref{sec:SI}.

-In addition to predictive performance, we employed SHAP (SHapley Additive exPlanations) values \cite{lundberg2017unified} to interpret model outputs and identify which features most strongly contribute to classification decisions.
-SHAP is based on cooperative game theory, assigning each feature an importance value that reflects its marginal contribution to the model’s prediction.
-The magnitude of a SHAP value indicates the strength of a feature’s influence, while the sign indicates its direction: a positive SHAP value suggests the feature increases the probability of predicting Alzheimer’s disease, whereas a negative value indicates the feature supports the non-AD classification.
+In addition to predictive performance, we employed SHAP (SHapley Additive exPlanations) values \cite{lundberg2017unified} to interpret model outputs and identify features that most strongly contribute to classification decisions.
+SHAP is based on cooperative game theory and assigns each feature an importance score corresponding to its marginal contribution to the model prediction.
+The magnitude of a SHAP value reflects the strength of feature influence, while its sign indicates directionality.
+Positive SHAP values increase the probability of predicting AD, whereas negative values support the non-AD class.
 By aggregating SHAP values across participants, we obtain a global ranking of influential features that enhances the interpretability of the multimodal model.